noaa-nws-cpc/jawf-geotiff-generator/docs/HOW-TO-INSTALL.md

 Prerequisites
 ---------------

-The following software must be installed on your system in order to install and use jawf-geotiff-generator:
+The following software must be installed on your system in order to install and use realtime-oni:

 - [git](https://git-scm.com/book/en/v1/Getting-Started-Installing-Git)
 - [CPC Perl5 Library](https://github.com/noaa-nws-cpc/cpc-perl5-lib)